cul/ren-derivativo/README.md

 ## Requirements

-- Ruby 3.0
+- Ruby 3.2 (tested with Ruby 3.2.2)
-- Redis 3
+- Redis 7
 - ffmpeg (tested with version 4)
 - libvips (tested with version 8.8)
-- Apache Tika (tested with version 1.25)
+- Apache Tika (tested with version 2.9)
-- LibreOffice, for the `soffice` binary (tested with version 6)
+- LibreOffice, for the `soffice` binary (tested with LibreOffice 7.5)

 ## First-Time Setup (for developers)